Limpster/Fallout76LanguageChanger/README.md

 </details>

 ### <ins>Set Fallout 76 executable (usually not needed)</ins>
-The same goes for the Fallout 76 executable, in the unlikely case the name of the executable will change, you can edit it here.
-This is relevant since we are checking if the exectuable is running before we revert the language settings back to default.
+In the unlikely case that the executable name changes, you can edit it here.
+This is relevant because the script checks whether the executable is running before reverting the language settings back to default.

 Example: `set "Fallout_executable=Project76_GamePass.exe"`
 <details>
 <summary>Further info regarding the executable</summary>